 Current FrogWatch USA Volunteers

 Welcome back and thank you for your participation in previous FrogWatch USA seasons!
 Learn more about continuing your involvement in this national citizen science program.

 What is Citizen Science?

 While an exact definition of citizen science remains elusive, it generally refers to research collaborations between scientists and volunteers that expand opportunities for scientific data collection while also providing access to scientific information for community members.
 Citizen science programs may be appropriate for supporting research questions that are long-term and/or large-scale in nature, requiring significantly more data than a single researcher or small research team could compile.
-To date, long-term data collected by citizen scientists has provided evidence about species distribution as well as identified some impacts climate disruption has had on wildlife.
+To date, long-term data collected by citizen scientists have provided evidence about species distribution as well as identified some impacts climate disruption has had on wildlife.
 Moving forward, as the pace of large-scale ecosystem change increases, data collected by citizen scientists will continue to grow in importance.

 Frogs and toads have served as important cultural symbols for centuries; this can range from symbolizing fertility in ancient Egypt, luck in Japan, and rain gods for some Native American cultures to Kermit the Frog’s status as a modern-day celebrity.
 Frogs and toads have been vitally important in the field of human medicine and compounds from their skin are currently being tested for anti-cancer and anti-HIV properties.

 Frogs and toads also play an important role, serving as both prey and predator, in wetland ecosystems and are considered indicators of environmental health.
 Many previously abundant frog and toad populations have experienced dramatic population declines both in the United States and around the world and it’s essential that scientists understand the scope, geographic scale, and cause of these declines.
 Learn more about amphibian conservation.